richardelchaar/Employee-Attrition-MLOps/docs/monitoring.md

 This document describes the automated monitoring and retraining process for the Employee Attrition model.

+## Automation Schedule

+### Monthly Production Workflow
+The complete production workflow runs automatically on the 1st of every month at 2:00 AM UTC.
+This workflow includes:

+1. **Data Loading and Cleaning**
+   - Fetches the latest employee data snapshot
+   - Cleans and preprocesses the data
+   - Validates data quality

+2. **Drift Detection**
+   - Compares current data against reference dataset
+   - Calculates drift metrics for all features
+   - Generates drift report

+3. **Model Retraining (if needed)**
+   - Triggered if drift exceeds thresholds
+   - Optimizes hyperparameters
+   - Trains new model
+   - Evaluates performance

+4. **Batch Prediction**
+   - Uses latest model (either existing or newly trained)
+   - Generates predictions for all employees
+   - Stores results in database

+### Daily Monitoring
+- Drift detection runs daily via GitHub Actions
+- Serves as early warning system
+- Does not trigger retraining or batch prediction
+- Results are logged for trend analysis

 ## Model Monitoring

 ### Drift Detection